Barrett meets with senators ahead of committee vote on Supreme Court nomination

 CLICK HERE TO GET THE FOX NEWS APP

-Rubio said that people may disagree with her but said personal attacks are “ridiculous.”
+Rubio added that he believes "the overwhelming majority of people who saw the hearing last week saw someone they were very impressed with.
+He said that people may disagree with her but said personal attacks are “ridiculous.”
 The senator said he believes that these attacks are from a “fringe element,” but have “become part of American politics now.”

 The Senate Judiciary Committee is scheduled to vote on Barrett's nomination on Thursday, and a vote by the full Senate is likely to take place on Monday, Oct.
 26.